 Where is Orewa, New Zealand?

-A destination on its own, it is technically a part of the of Auckland super city.
-More specifically, Orewa beach is part of the area called the Hibiscus Coast and sits about 36 km from central Auckland.
+A destination on its own, it is technically a part of the Auckland supercity.
+More specifically, Orewa Beach is part of the area called the Hibiscus Coast and sits about 36 km from central Auckland.

 Driving to Orewa: It’s a straight shot north on State Highway 1 from Auckland (towards Whangarei).
 You can opt to exit at Silverdale and continue north for about six minutes until you see the beach on your right.
 Or, stay on the motorway until the Orewa exit (#394).

-Take a public bus: From central Auckland there are regularly running Northern Express (NX1) busses.
-Travellers will need to transfer busses at the Hibiscus Coast stations to the 981.
+Take a public bus: From central Auckland, there are regularly running Northern Express (NX1) buses.
+Travellers will need to transfer buses at the Hibiscus Coast stations to the 981.
 Check the AT journey planner for your specific travel times.

 Nearby things to do